Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Daar found a deeper breath from somewhere.
 Enough to grunt out something like a reply.
 "Yuh?"

-"The Abrogators’re gonna...hafta cross the mountains...at that pass, right?"
+"The Abrogators’re gonna... hafta cross the mountains... at that pass, right?"

 At least Coombes had to pace himself, which was a small balm to Daar’s ego.
 He did the same but kept to single-syllable replies.

 "...Yuh?"

-"Reckon we can...rig a rockfall mebbe?"
+"Reckon we can... rig a rockfall mebbe?"

 Daar paused dead in his tracks.
 Suddenly, things were turning much more awesomer.
 Coombes slowed down to halt a few seconds after he did and leant against a tree, taking the chance between breaths to snatch sips of that red chemical bullshit the Humans called a drink.